muaazsaleem/bubble_sort/README.md

 ##Bubble Sort
-A simple bubble sort implementation in ruby programming language
+A simple bubble sort and bubble_sort_by implementation in ruby programming language